This is how to remove Pinterest board covers step by step. Unfortunately, it is not a straightforward process.

 They were creating cute little pictures emblazoned with the name of the board in a fancy font and setting it as a board cover.

 Then Pinterest changed the sizes of the board cover images.
-Because that is what Pinterest does.
+Because change is what Pinterest does best ;-).

 And those fancy board covers didn't quite look right anymore.